ruthie-03/TechTask/README.md

 •	Use the cd command in terminal to navigate to the folder where the extracted files are located.
 For example: cd "path-to-extracted-folder/RuthEnglishTECHTASK"

-4. Install Dependencies (Use code editor terminal to run the following command:) npm install
+4. Install Dependencies (Use code editor terminal to run the following command): npm install

 5. Run the Server